Jennifer Sey: Career

-Sey is the author of Chalked Up, an autobiography of her time as an elite gymnast, and was one of the producers of Athlete A, a documentary on the Larry Nassar scandal at USA Gymnastics which won an Emmy for the 2020 Outstanding Investigative Documentary.
-In November 2022, Sey published Levi's Unbuttoned, an autobiography of her time at Levi's.
+Sey is the author of Chalked Up, an autobiography of her time as an elite gymnast, and was one of the producers of Athlete A, a documentary on the Larry Nassar sexual abuse scandal at USA Gymnastics, which won an Emmy for the 2020 Outstanding Investigative Documentary.
+In November 2022, Sey published Levi's Unbuttoned: The Woke Mob Took My Job But Gave Me My Voice, an autobiography of her time at Levi's.